-The Controlled Waste (Registration of Carriers and Seizure of Vehicles) Regulations (Northern Ireland) SR 1999/362 detail the application procedure to be followed when applying for a licence to transport controlled waste.
+The Controlled Waste (Registration of Carriers and Seizure of Vehicles) Regulations (Northern Ireland) 1999 (as amended) detail the application procedure to be followed when applying for a licence to transport controlled waste.
 The regulations also list certain types of organisation who are exempt from registration and specify the procedure for seizing a vehicle which is used for the illegal disposal of waste.

 Hazardous waste regulations

-Their purpose is to provide a more effective system of control over special waste from the time of its production to the time of its final destination for disposal or recovery ('the cradle to the grave approach').
+Their purpose is to set out a regime to control and track the movement of hazardous waste.
 They also enable waste holders to comply with the statutory 'Duty of Care' in relation to waste.

-These regulations deal with the assignment of these codes to hazardous waste and the relevant fees charged for doing so, the completion of consignment notes, the pre-notification of a consignment and also the keeping of registers and site records.
+The regulations deal with the assignment of codes to hazardous waste and the relevant fees charged for doing so, the completion of consignment notes, the pre-notification of a consignment and also the keeping of registers and site records.
 Details of offences and penalties are also provided.

 Duty of care

 The Waste and Contaminated Land (Northern Ireland) Order 1997 (as amended) includes duty of care requirements in respect of waste.
 Further requirements around this are set out in the Controlled Waste (Duty of Care) Regulations (Northern Ireland) 2002 (as amended) and the Controlled Waste and Duty of Care Regulations (Northern Ireland) 2013 (as amended).

 The basis of duty of care is that any person who imports, produces, carries, keeps, treats or disposes of controlled waste, or as a broker, has control of such waste, must take all measures applicable to him in that capacity as are reasonable in the circumstances to:

 - prevent the deposit of controlled waste on land except under the terms of a waste management licence